Andrew-Storey1/ds_salary_proj/README.md

 - Create a tool that estimates Data Scientist salaries based on geographic location in the UK.
 - Scrape job descriptions from glassdoor using python and selenium
 - Optimise Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
-- Build a client facing API using flask
+- Build a client-facing API using flask

 ## Why and What Next?
 Salaries tend to be higher in bigger cities such as London or Manchester and lower in smaller cities such as Leeds or Newcastle.
 However, as remote working is becoming the norm due to covid-19 I am curious whether this will change.

 A theory is that as more jobs become remote, there will be less incentive to live in bigger cities.
-If that is the case, in the future will salaries be determined by where you live rather than location of your office?
+If that is the case, in the future will salaries be determined by where you live rather than the location of your office?

 ## Steps
 ### Web Scraping
-Use Selenium to scrape 1000 job postings from glassdoor.com to recieve the following information about each role:
+Use Selenium to scrape 1000 job postings from glassdoor.com to receive the following information about each role:
-- Job title / seniority
+- Job title/seniority
 - Salary Estimate
 - Rating
 - Company
 - Location
 - Company Size

-Using selenium again I will scrape Numbeo.com for the cost of living in each city to recieve the following information:
+Using selenium again I will scrape Numbeo.com for the cost of living in each city to receive the following information:
 #### Restaurant Prices
 - Inexpensive Restaurant & Mid-range Restaurant
 - Domestic Beer